tmasthay/MathModeling/README.md

 5. Kolmogorov n-width
 6. (List currently incomplete...will return to this later for more cohesive order)

+# Status
+Note that this project is still an incomplete set of notes, with roughly 60% coverage as of November 30, 2022.

 # Generating the PDF
 A read-only version of this project can be found at https://www.overleaf.com/read/pnfwcgqdhgsv.